imalitavakoli/learn-es6/README.md

 ```

 ## Default + Rest + Spread
+ES6 provides a new and better way of defining default values for parameters in our functions:

 ```javascript
 // In ES5, you specify default values for parameters like this: function foo(x, y) {